Shark Networking:

 The use of a network compatible with DOS 3.1 and above is required.
 This is enabled by using one of the modern Windows emulators, all of which are a simple download & setup.
 SHARE or a similar network utility must be run (on vDos or DOSbox-X, for example) before loading SharkBase Network Edition.
 Learning networking is assisted by the ability of these emulators to setup a simple virtual network on a single PC.
 Each node is a separate Windows folder running SharkBase as a separate work-station.
 Each setup can be easily identified by displaying the :USER number at the top of each display.
 You can also use a different default background color to eliminate confusion!

 Each node on the system should have a SHARKN.CNF textfile containing the following two lines in order to tell Shark that there's more than one system reading and writing data files.
-This is a simple textfile in the SharkBase directory:
+This simple textfile in the SharkBase directory will get you started:

 1.2.
 SPECIFYING FILE ACCESS